Foods that may help Cognitive Learning

 7. Fatty acid fish

 – sardines and salmon - contain DHA and rich Omega 3 which boosts brain power.
 DHA, according to NIH’s quoted research, may show that some foods may expand your brain (see comment below)

 A diet high in blueberries, strawberries and other berries decrease memory declines and decline in focus (TIME’s Alice Park)

 promote blood flow which allows for efficient delivery of oxygen to the brain (See Huffington Post Healthiest Food list).
 Eaten regularly improves memory and learning (My Health News Daily)

 See - See Huffington Post Healthiest Food list

 Another good source for information is the NIH:Avoid too much saturated fats

 There even seems to be a direct relationship to food and brain size.
 This article talks about the importance of DHA and Omega 3.
-Foods rich in saturated fat reduce cognitive processing.
-NIH article.
+Foods rich in saturated fat reduce cognitive processing. (you think faster) NIH article.

 Always ask your health professional what's best for you.